 The two fell silent.
 Finally, Lightsong turned, walking away from the painting.
 “I’m done reviewing art for the day,” he said.

 Llarimar offered no objection, though he did follow behind as Lightsong wove through a couple of colorful rooms, then finally out onto the courtyard lawn.
-As he walked, he tried to regain some of his earlier excitement, and he was mostly successful--though memory of the terrible, beautiful scene stayed with him.
-Mixing with his memories of the last night’s dream, the clashing tempest of winds that had been beating against him as he stood before them.
+As Lightsong walked, he tried to regain some of his earlier excitement, and he was mostly successful--though memory of the terrible, beautiful scene stayed with him.
+Mixing with his memories of the last night’s dream, the clashing tempest of winds that had been beating against him.

-Yet, not even that could serve to dampen his mood completely.
-The truth was--odd dream notwithstanding--he had awoken more eager and excited this day than he had in years.
+Yet, not even that could dampen his mood completely.
+The truth was--odd dream notwithstanding--he had awoken more eager this day than he had in years.
 Something was different.
 Something excited him.

 There had been a murder in the Court of Gods.

 He didn’t know why he should find that so exciting.
 If anything, he should find it tragic.
 And yet, for so many years--as long as he lived--everything had been provided for him.
 Answers to his questions, entertainment to sate his whims.
 He had become a glutton out of necessity.
-Only two things had been withheld him: Knowledge of his past and the ability to leave the Court of Gods.
+Only two things had been withheld him: Knowledge of his past and the ability to leave the Court.

 Neither of those restrictions were going to change soon.
-But here, inside his own home--the place of too much safety and comfort--something had gone wrong.
+But here, inside the court--the place of too much safety and comfort--something had gone wrong.
 A little thing.
 A thing most people would probably ignore.

-A thing that, therefore, they might let him play with a bit.
+A thing that, therefore, they might let him play with.
 Nobody cared.
 Nobody wanted to care.
 Who, therefore, would mind Lightsong’s questions?

-“You’re acting very odd, your grace,” Llarimar said, catching up to him as they crossed the grass, servants following behind in a chaotic cluster as they worked to get a parasol open to shade Lightsong from the sun.
+“You’re acting very oddly, your grace,” Llarimar said, catching up to him as they crossed the grass, servants following behind in a chaotic cluster as they worked to get a parasol open to shade Lightsong from the sun.

 “I know,” Lightsong said.
 “However, can we not agree that I have always been rather odd, for a God?”

-“I guess that is true,” Llarimar said.
+“I guess that is true.”

 “Then, actually, I’m very much in line with myself,” Lightsong said.
 “And all is right in the universe.”

 “Are we really going back to Mercystar’s palace?”
-Llarimar asked.

 “Indeed we are.
 Do you suppose she’ll be annoyed at us?
 That might prove interesting.”